 Though you can control the volume while using the Bluetooth input, this feature is disabled if you’re using the corded line-in.
 Arguably this puts you within reach of the volume control knob on your source.
 However, I can’t help but hope that Marshall corrects this design shortcoming in a future model.

-While this is highly subjective (and depends on your head size & shape), some reviewers of the Marshall Monitor Bluetooth headphones complain of uncomfortable pressure after long wear.
+While this is highly subjective (and depends on your head size & shape), some reviewers of the headphones complain of uncomfortable pressure after long wear.
 This consideration could make the impressive 30-hour battery time less meaningful.

 All the Nitty Gritty